Connect with us

 Psychology Of The Brain In Marketing

-Knowing how the brain reacts to influence decisions is the 101 of the psychology of the brain, and expert marketers train to learn as much as they can so they can use it all the time in their data capture and subsequent sales campaigns.
+Knowing how the brain reacts to influence decisions is 101 of the psychology of the brain, and expert marketers train to learn as much as they can so they can use this information constantly in their data capture and subsequent sales campaigns.

 The brain is complex, and it’s a topic fit for a series of articles in its own right.
-However, to show its relevance in marketing, focusing campaigns to meet primary needs like avoiding danger and eliminating fears or providing security first are core tricks of marketers and advertisers today.
+However, to show its relevance in marketing, focusing campaigns to meet primary needs like avoiding danger, eliminating fears, or providing security first are the core tricks of marketers and advertisers today.

 The lizard brain is the first responder to information.
 Hence, as a marketer, you must get past the ‘gatekeeper’ before the modern brain takes over to digest and reason with the data.